google-marketing-solutions/shrinkify/README.md

 ## Costs

-Costs are derived from GCP services usage and may vary dependaing on the frequancy of and the size of the feed .
+Costs are derived from GCP services usage and may vary dependaing on the frequancy of and the size of the feed.
+The *approximate* cost is ~0.4$ per 1000 rows in your feed.

 ## Disclaimer
 This is not an officially supported Google product.